 How Cyclecraft can help you to cycle well

-Cyclecraft teaches cycling technique in a similar way to teaching someone to drive a car – how to acquire the skills and confidence to ride with traffic, not fear it.
-The general aims are to maximise your safety and riding efficiency, while minimising inconvenience to others and wear to your machine.
+Cyclecraft teaches cycling technique in a similar way to how someone is taught to drive a car – that is, how to learn the skills and confidence to ride with traffic, not fear it.
+It aims to maximise your safety and riding efficiency, while minimising inconvenience to others and wear to your machine.

-This guide makes no attempt to excuse the bad behaviour which is sometimes evident on today's roads; nor does it excuse those road designs which can be particularly difficult for more vulnerable road users.
-Priorities are changing and conditions for cycling should improve, but in the meantime it is necessary for anyone wishing to cycle to come to terms with present circumstances.
-There is also little doubt that most cyclists could do more to make themselves safer, for they often make conditions more difficult than they need be.
-Although motorists are most often primarily at fault in crashes with adult cyclists, very often conflicts could be avoided altogether by the cyclist riding more diligently.
+This guide doesn't excuse the bad behaviour that is sometimes evident on today's roads; nor does it excuse some road designs that can be particularly difficult for more vulnerable road users.
+Conditions for cycling should improve in future, but in the meantime anyone wishing to cycle has to come to terms with present circumstances.
+Also most cyclists could do more to make themselves safer, for they sometimes make conditions more difficult than they need be.
+Although motorists are most often primarily at fault in crashes with adult cyclists, many conflicts could be avoided by the cyclist riding more diligently.
 Children, too, can achieve similar levels of safety by cycling skilfully.
 Cyclecraft is therefore all about how to deal with the existing and imperfect state of affairs, rather than lamenting the fact that conditions could be better.

-Cyclecraft is not concerned with setting examples to others.
+Cyclecraft isn't concerned with setting examples to others.
 Although a skilled rider will often do this as a matter of course, a cyclist is too vulnerable to follow rigid rules irrespective of the risk.
-Cyclecraft shows how to respond to actual conditions, rather than acting as a strict rule book.
+Cyclecraft shows how to respond to actual conditions rather than acting as a strict rule book.